 Describing Your Data: Data Dictionaries

 To enable discovery and citation all research data should have a corresponding descriptive metadata record as well as explanatory metadata, or data dictionary, that defines and describes the data itself.
 Not convinced?
-The USGS persuasively answers the question why do we need metadata?
+The USGS persuasively explains why we need metadata and uses for metadata.

 A data dictionary, "read me" file, or key explains the contents of the dataset.
 Any information someone would need to interpret or re-use your data should be included in the data dictionary.
 It may include full definitions of any abbreviations used, units of measurement, allowable values in a field, data types, thesauri or controlled vocabularies used, and other important details of the data elements along with a brief description of the provenance or parameters of the data, i.e., date or location the data was collected.

 For an example of a data dictionary, and more detailed guidelines, download the best practices pdf.

 |“ The increased use of data processing and electronic data interchange heavily relies on accurate, reliable, controllable, and verifiable datarecorded in databases.
 One of the prerequisites for a correct and proper use and interpretation of data is that both users and owners of data have a common understanding of the meaning and descriptive characteristics (e.g., representation) of that data.
 To guarantee this shared view, a number of basic attributes has to be defined.”

 -International Standards Organization (ISO) Information Technology Parts 1-6 (2nd Edition),2004.